william-spongberg/BoomerangFooMod/README.md

 - StartupPowers: Select the codes for powerups that will be given to players at the start of a match (default None)
 - RapidPowerupSpawning: If true, then powerups will spawn much more often (default False)
 - SuddenDeathTimeLimit: The amount of seconds before the boundary closes in.
 If 0, then it uses the default time limit (default 0)
-- ShrinkingBoundsFinalTimer: Once the boundary has shrunk, this is the amount of time you can survive outside (default 0.5, game 3)
+- ShrinkingBoundsFinalTimer: Once the boundary has shrunk, this is the amount of time you can survive outside (default 3)
 - MatchScoreLimit: The number of points needed to win the match.
 If 0, then it uses the default score limit (default 0)
 - BoomerangSize: Changes the size of boomerangs.
 If 0, then it uses the default boomerang size of 0.5 (default 0)
 - LevelPicker: Select a list of level IDs to use in the match.
 These will be shuffled.
 If none specified, then it will use the default level playlist (default None)